Stochastic Online Shortest Path Routing: The Value of Feedback: Introduction

+The performance of a routing policy is assessed through its expected total delay, i.e., the expected time required to send all $N$ packets to the destination.
+Equivalently, it can be measured through the notion of {\it regret}, defined as the difference between the expected total delay under the policy considered and the expected total delay of an oracle policy that would be aware of all link parameters, and would hence always send the packets on the best path.
+Regret conveniently quantifies the loss in performance due to the fact that link parameters are initially unknown and need to be learnt.

-In this paper, we derive the asymptotic performance bounds under various scenarios and consequently address two fundamental questions: (i) what is the benefit of allowing routing decisions at every node, rather than only at the source; and (ii) what is the added value of feeding back the observed delay for every link that a packet has traversed compared to only observing the end-to-end delay.
-To this end, we consider several scenarios that differ in where routing decisions are made and what information is available to the decision-maker.
-The performance of a routing policy is assessed by its {\it regret} up to packet $N$ (where $N$ will typically be large), defined as the difference of the total expected end-to-end delays for the $N$ first packets under this policy and under an oracle policy that always sends packets on the best path.
-We make the following contributions: \begin{itemize} \item We study source routing with bandit (per-path) and semi-bandit (per-link) feedback, as well as hop-by-hop routing with semi-bandit feedback.
-For each scenario, we derive a \emph{tight} asymptotic lower bound on the regret.
-No online routing policy (in the given class) can obtain a lower regret than this and there exists an algorithm that attains the bound. \item Using the regret bounds, we demonstrate that the added flexibility of hop-by-hop routing does not affect the achievable asymptotic regret, while the impact of per-link feedback can be spectacular. \item We propose several online routing algorithms based on semi-bandit feedback and evaluate their finite-time regrets analytically and numerically.
-These algorithms strike a balance between computational complexity and performance, and all attain better regret upper bounds than the existing algorithms.
-The numerical experiments also indicate that our proposed routing policies perform significantly better than the state-of-the art. \end{itemize}
+In this paper, we first address two fundamental questions: (i) what is the benefit of allowing routing decisions at every node, rather than only at the source? and (ii) what is the added value of feeding back the observed delay for every link that a packet has traversed compared to only observing the end-to-end delay?\footnote{The effect of different feedback in the adversarial setting was studied in, e.g., \cite{gyorgy2006adaptive,Gyoergy2007}.} To answer these questions, we derive tight regret lower bounds satisfied by any routing policy in the different scenarios, depending on where routing decisions are made and what information is available to the decision-maker when making these decisions.
+By comparing the different lower bounds, we are able to quantify the value of having semi-bandit feedback rather than bandit feedback, and the improvements that can possibly be achieved by taking routing decisions hop by hop.
+We then propose routing policies in the semi-bandit feedback setting, and show that these policies outperform state-of-the-art online shortest path routing algorithms.
+More precisely, our contributions are the following:

+\underline{1.
+Regret lower bounds.} We derive tight asymptotic (when $N$ grows large) regret lower bounds.
+The two first bounds concern source routing policies under bandit and semi-bandit feedback, respectively, whereas the third bound is satisfied by any hop-by-hop routing policy.
+As we shall see later, these bounds are tight in the sense that there exist policies that achieve them.
+As it turns out, the regret lower bounds for source routing policies with semi-bandit feedback and that for hop-by-hop routing policies are identical, indicating that taking routing decisions hop by hop does not bring any advantage.
+On the contrary, the regret lower bounds for source routing policies with bandit and semi-bandit feedback can be significantly different, illustrating the importance of having information about per-link delays.